JavaScript: Arrays — Array Methods

 The map() method takes a function and returns a new array comprised of elements returned by the function for each element of the calling array.

-mappingFn(element, index, thisValue)
+mappingFn(element, index, arr)

 1. element is the element of arr currently under inspection.

-3. array holds a reference to arr.
+3. arr holds a reference to the array in question.

 Let's consider a couple of examples...

-function toSquare(int) { return int ** 2 };
+function square(int) { return int ** 2 };

-function toCube(int) { return int ** 3 };
+function cube(int) { return int ** 3 };

-var ints = [0, 1, 2, 3, 4, 5];
+let ints = [0, 1, 2, 3, 4, 5];

-var squares = ints.map(toSquare);
+let squares = ints.map(square);

 console.log(squares);

-var cubes = ints.map(toCube);
+let cubes = ints.map(cube);

 console.log(cubes);

-// let's see if ints has been modified
+// Let's see if `ints` has been modified

 console.log(ints);